Not My Job: We Quiz Cosmos Expert Neil deGrasse Tyson On Cosmetology

 SAGAL: And I am just going to say...

-TYSON: No, no, but I am not the most annoying person to bring to a movie 'cause I basically hold it in and write about it later or tweet about it.
-The most annoying people to bring to movies, I think we all agree, are those who read the book first.
+TYSON: No, no. But I am not the most annoying person to bring to a movie 'cause I basically hold it in and write about it later or tweet about it.
+The most annoying people to bring to movies - and I think we all agree - are those who read the book first.

 SAGAL: Oh, yes.